files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 - Reduced the height of items in the sidebar to allow more items to be displayed at once
 - Invalid favorites and network shares are no longer removed the sidebar
 - Added a context menu to hide sections when right clicking on the sidebar
+- Added support for applying bulk actions in the confclits dialog
+- Added support for renaming items in the conflicts dialog

 ## Bug fixes
 - Fixed an issue where the adress toolbar height would sometimes change when clicking on the search box